PrincetonUniversity/BrainPipe/README.md

 * `cell_detect.py`: (might change)
 	* `.py` file to be used to manage the parallelization _of CNN preprocessing_ to a SLURM cluster
-	* params need to be changed for the cohort analyzed by the weights/checkpoint generated for their respective training.
+	* params need to be changed per cohort.

 * tools: convert 3D STP stack to 2D representation based on colouring
   * imageprocessing: